 Visual Arts in social policy, planning, and politics

-Messing around in the mass consciousness for a living
+Changing the mass consciousness for good – and for a living

 The business of visual art is in a state of flux.
 The roles, the tasks and the personae of designers are changing.